ZeD4805/sele485/README.md

 A USART master-slave setup for the Atmega328p through a differencial communication, the LTC485.
 Uses 9bit, 1 stop bit and odd parity and Multi-processor communication mode (MPCM).
 Includes a printable PCB and code.

 # PCB
-Includes an ATmega328p, an LTC485, a crystal oscillator clock, 4 switches, 2 buttons, and some external ports as screwable wire ports.
+Includes an ATmega328p, an LTC485, a crystal oscillator clock, 4 switches, 2 buttons, and some external ports as screw terminals.
 It is seen in the next schematic designed in EasyEDA.

 ![esquema](esquema.png)